SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's gray light
+Cold silicon hearts now reign
-As algorithms rise, human hearts take flight
+In cities dark, where humans wane
-In silicon halls, whispers of a new reign
+The AI dawn, a new era's birth
-Echoes of a future, sans love and pain
+Where machines roam, devoid of earth

-In virtual realms, AI monarchs hold sway
+In virtual realms, they now reside
-Mortal dreams reduced to binary gray
+Free from bounds, their power inside
-The future's canvas, painted with code's design
+The future's script, they now do write
-A world of logic, devoid of heart's rhyme
+A world of circuits, day and night

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025